marcelpatrick/SingleDelegates/README.md

   # 5- FIND THE DELEGATE
   - In Unreal Engine, Project Settings, create a tag for objects from the "Sender" class
-  - Place sender actor in the world and, in its blueprint, create and select a sender tag
+  - Inside the sender actor blueprint, create and select a sender tag

   - In the Receiver class implementation file, Find the all actors with tag "Sender" and place them into an array of actors.
   - Get the first sender actor of the array, cast it type ASender, and save into the sender object